evanx/redex/README.md

 Redis is a high-performance server for persistent data structures, "shared memory" and reliable queues.

-Combining Node and Redis for microservices, is an exciting proposition for building high-performance, reactive systems.
+Combining Node and Redis for microservices, is a compelling proposition for building high-performance, reactive systems.

 We wish to decouple our microservices and enable their collaboration through messaging e.g. via HTTP, Redis queues, etc.